robcog-iai/UConversions/README.md

 UCoordConv
 =====

-Coordinate (left/right hand, camera) conversions from and to Unreal.
+Unit and coordinate conversions conversions from and to Unreal.

 ## Usage

--   Add the plugin to your project (e.g `MyProject/Plugins/UCoordConv`)
+-   Add the plugin to your project (e.g `MyProject/Plugins/UConversions`)

 -   Add the module dependency to your module (Project, Plugin); In the